-Given the breadth of results presented in Sections 5 through to 7, it is important acknowledge any relevant limitations that must be taken into account, before concluding with key findings in the following section.
+Given the breadth of results presented in Sections 5 through to 7, it is important to acknowledge any relevant limitations that must be taken into account, before concluding with key findings in the following section.

-First, the findings presented are based on a survey of a selected sample of fathers whose socio-economic characteristics may not be representative of the whole of NZ.
-As is for example shown in Morton et al. (2013), GUINZ mothers are on average older than the NZ population and non-European mothers are oversampled.
+First, the findings presented are based on a survey of a selected sample of fathers whose socio-economic characteristics may not be representative of the whole of NZ, for example, GUINZ mothers are on average older than the NZ population and non-European mothers are oversampled (Morton et al., 2013).

-Secondly, and very much in line with the first point, another important limitation of survey data are measurement errors driven, for example, by conscious and unconscious misreporting.
-The findings about the fairness of the division of tasks presented in section 5, for example, show that especially reported levels of involvement are at risk of being biased by overestimation due to the subjective nature of the rating.
+Second, and very much in line with the first point, is the possibility that survey data contains measurement errors driven, for example, by conscious and unconscious misreporting.
+The findings about the fairness of the division of tasks presented in Section 5, for example, show that especially reported levels of involvement are at risk of being biased by overestimation due to the subjective nature of the rating.

 Third, as mentioned earlier, the sub-group analysis comparing characteristics of determinants associated with varying levels of paternal involvement and engagement with their children is hampered by small sample size for Māori and Pasifika.
-This small sample size is partly due to a reasonable share of GUiNZ households who did not have a father who participated in GUiNZ, with the share of non-participating fathers being higher among Māori, Pasifika and Asian households than NZ European ones.
+This small sample size is partly due to a reasonable share of GUINZ households who did not have a father who participated in GUINZ, with the share of non-participating fathers being higher among Māori, Pasifika and Asian households than NZ European ones.
 As discussed in Section 6.2.6, this small sample means that our more detailed investigation into ethnic differences is limited to descriptive results, and that even these descriptive results should be interpreted with caution.
-Moreover, it should be kept in mind that the results on paternal involvement, engagement and children's outcomes relate to fathers who participated in GUiNZ rather than being representative of the overall population of NZ families.
+Moreover, it should be kept in mind that the results on paternal involvement, engagement and children's outcomes relate to fathers who participated in GUINZ rather than being representative of the overall population of NZ families.

 The final and most important limitation concerns the causal nature of the estimated associations.
 Due to a lack of clear exogenous variation in the factors influencing involvement in research aim 2 as well as development outcomes in research aim 3, these results do not represent causal relationships.
 Rather, these findings represent the relationship between 1) family and father characteristics and paternal involvement and 2) paternal involvement and developmental outcomes.
-Nevertheless, our findings do hopefully pave the way for future research to exploit exogenous variation in involvement, for example, in order to identify causal relationships.
+Nevertheless, our findings do hopefully pave the way for future research to exploit exogenous variation in involvement in order to identify causal relationships.